RiverMatsumoto/kaa-mahina-mobility/README.md

 GPS - 2x ZED_F9P RTK GPS Boards (and antennas)
 Arduino Nano with Moisture Sensor (powered from connection to Raspberry Pi) Ubuntu 22.04 Laptop with ROS Humble installed
-Windows Laptop with Ublox's `u-center` GPS utilities app installed Batteries with 1 USB A output, 1 AC output, 1 DC output
+Windows Laptop with Ublox's `u-center` GPS utilities app installed for GPS RTK correction for about 1-10cm GPS accuracy Batteries with 1 USB A output, 1 AC output, 1 DC output